Valuing an eCommerce Business

-Traffic and sales are at the heart of every eCommerce business.
+First, traffic and sales are at the heart of every eCommerce business.
 Without any sales, a business is essentially worthless.
 As such, traffic plays a key role in valuing an eCommerce business.
 While high traffic is important, even more important is the conversion of traffic into sales.
 A valuation expert measures the quality of the traffic through customer lifetime value and churn rate.

 A valuation expert will also consider customer concentration.
 Is your customer base diverse or does one source drive most of the traffic?
 The more diversified the traffic is, the more attractive it is to a potential buyer.

 Next, your eCommerce business’s SEO presence is becoming increasingly important.
 The stronger your SEO presence the more traffic that is likely to be driven to your website.
 There are many ways to increase your SEO presence.
-Ideas include building a google compliant and mobile-optimized website, creating a Google my Business page, gathering customer reviews, writing relevant and keyword-rich original content, among others.
+Ideas include building a google compliant and mobile-optimized website, creating a Google My Business page, gathering customer reviews, and writing relevant and keyword-rich original content, among others.
 For more information see The Value of SEO for your Business.

 Creating customer loyalty is key to maximizing the value of an eCommerce business.
 Repeat customers show the business has great products and solid relationships with its customers.
 Your customer base is often what a potential buyer is looking to acquire.
 The loyalty and sense of community with your customers is one of the most valuable assets.
-As such, investing time in building customer relationships is key.
+Consequently, investing time in building customer relationships is key.
 Some ideas to do this include, improving customer service, initiating loyalty programs, and nurturing relationships.
 For more specifics on this, The Value of Customer Loyalty.
 By increasing your customer loyalty, you increase the lifetime value of your customer.
 The more loyal your customers are, the more valuable your business becomes.

 For online businesses, there are many ways to create revenue.
 Potential buyers often look for eCommerce businesses with stable revenues.
 Diversifying your revenue streams can help create stable revenues and provide opportunities to increase revenue.
 Some businesses sell exclusively through their owner site, while others sell by affiliate marketing or advertising on their website.
 As a business owner, you often get stuck doing business one way.
 This limits your revenue and growth potential.
 By diversifying your revenue streams, you can grow your business and increase its value.
 Some ways to diversify your revenue include creating a subscription model for a product or service, piggybacking services, selling advertisements on your website, or creating a membership group.
 For information on these ideas and more, read Diversifying Revenue Streams.
 To understand the value of your business schedule a free consultation with Peak Business Valuation.